emo-eth/the-circus/README.md

 ## Usage

-`CircusZone` is a proof-of-concept zone that takes `extraData` in the form of an abi-encoded struct:
+`TheCircusZone` is a proof-of-concept Seaport Zone that takes `extraData` in the form of an abi-encoded struct:

 ```solidity
 struct ArbitraryIntentData {